Honey Garlic Chicken Wings

 Calories 348 cal

-These honey garlic chicken wings are finger-lickin’ good.
+These honey garlic chicken wings are finger-lickin’ good!
 The sauce is sticky and sweet.
-It makes them absolutely irresistible.
+That makes them absolutely irresistible.

 Ingredients